Business Insurance in Pennsylvania (PA)

 Cyberattacks and data breaches are not only growing in numbers but they are more expensive and time-consuming to recover from.
 Small businesses often have poor cybersecurity, making them a favorite for cybercriminals to target.
 Cyberattacks aren't just a nuisance-they can lead to your business failing.
 A statistical study found that 60% of small firms close within 6 months of a cyberattack.
 Cyber security insurance can help your business recover from financial expenses incurred from an attack.

-A BOP combines commercial property insurance and liability insurance into a single plan.
+A Business Owners Policy (BOP) combines commercial property insurance and liability insurance into a single plan.
 It's the most cost-effective way to cover Pennsylvania businesses.
 If you have a workplace that you rent or own, you may well require a business owner's policy (BOP).

 Many local businesses need general liability and commercial property insurance when renting office space.
 Even if you do not need coverage, a BOP is a good choice for businesses that are open to the public and own business property.
 This policy safeguards your business against the loss of income when your building is damaged by a covered peril and your business can’t operate normally.